Kaiwhakahaere Papa Whenua

 Property managers look after the daily running of residential and commercial properties.

-Pay for property managers varies depending on experience and the area of property they work in.
+Pay for property managers varies depending on experience.

 (This information is a guide only.
 Find out more about the figures and diagrams in our job information)